 - Work Experience 5N1356 – Planning, preparation and reflection on work placement.
 Job finding strategies, CV and personal statement preparation, interview skills.
 Practise employability skills with a view to future planning.

-- First Aid: This workshop will introduce the learner to the principles of First Aid.
+- First Aid (online training): This course will introduce the learner to the principles of First Aid.
 On successful completion of this course you will be a vital link in the chain of survival.
 The course includes identifying the role and responsibilities of the first Aider, understanding the principles of infection control.
 In addition, learners will describe and demonstrate how to assess a casualty- by conducting an initial check, physical examination, by obtaining a SAMPLE history, assessing levels of Response (AVPU) and identifying problems that are an immediate threat to life.
 Finally, learners will describe the requirements for a handover to other health care practitioners.
+A record of achievement from Morrison’s Island Campus is issued on successful completion.

 Leaving Certificate, LCA or QQI Level 4 (note: students who wish to progress to policing require passes in LC Maths and English).
 For mature applicants experience will be considered in lieu of formal qualifications.
+CERFL proficiency at B2 for access to Level 5 courses for those whose first language is not English.
 All applicants will undergo a processing stage during which further information will be gathered in relation to their application.
 An offer of a place on this course is contingent on the applicant meeting the entry requirements set out here and satisfactory completion of the processing stage.

 Excellent progression opportunities including: